benjaminhalperin/SampleCodeLectureIetm/README.md

 # SampleCodeLectureIetm
-demo of lecture slides documentation
+demo of lecture slides documentation editted in HTML/CCS to explain coding design